d4n392/d4n392/README.md

 # Hello, I'm Dane
 <a href="https://linkedin.com/in/dane-reilly"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 I am a certified cybersecurity professional with a knack for technology and solving problems.
-An enjoyment of continuous learning in such a vast field, has led me to discover a hidden passion for Digital Forensics and Incident Response.
+An enjoyment of continuous learning in such a vast field, has led me to discover a hidden passion for DFIR and Threat Hunting.
 I specialize in using advanced tactics to identify, prioritize and mitigate potential security risks in business infrastructure.

 ## Objective